-We’ve added another string to our bow (rainbow, that is – see what we did there) and we’re pretty darn proud of it – Flick Electric is now Rainbow Tick certified!
+Did you know that we’ve been Rainbow Tick certified since August 2016?
+It’s a pretty big string to our bow (rainbow, that is – see what we did there) and we’re flickin’ proud of it!

 Here at Flick HQ, we’re big advocates for diversity and inclusion – in the workplace and life in general.
 We believe in practicing what we preach by valuing and appreciating each and every person in the Flick family, creating a workplace environment that is supportive and accepting, and fostering a strong culture of fairness and equality.
 It’s a crucial part of who we are, a major component of the foundations the company was built upon, and it’s something we’re incredibly proud of.

-So when we discovered The Rainbow Tick, a Kiwi business helping to promote safe and supportive workplaces for people of diverse gender identity and sexual orientation, of course we had to sign up!
+So last year when we discovered The Rainbow Tick, a Kiwi organisation helping to promote safe and supportive workplaces for people of diverse gender identity and sexual orientation, of course we had to sign up!

 The Rainbow Tick gives its certification to businesses who pass the Rainbow Tick audit (and we did – yippee!).
 For us, this process involved a Rainbow Tick staff member chatting to two focus groups of Flick staff members, one group who identified themselves as part of the LGBTTI (lesbian, gay, bisexual, transgender, takatāpui and intersex) community, and the other group who didn’t.
 The groups were asked questions about our workplace environment and its relative inclusiveness for members of the LGBTTI community.